East London

 2024-0671 5 Dec 2024

-National Police Air Service Department of Health and Social Care London Borough of Newham +1 more
+Department of Health and Social Care London Borough of Newham National Police Air Service +1 more

 Child Death (from 2015)

-Concerns summary The National Police Air Service discounted a critical heat signature during a search.
+Concerns summary (AI summary) The National Police Air Service discounted a critical heat signature during a search.
 London Borough of Newham's child services demonstrated unprofessional, hostile behaviour, poor management, inadequate supervision, and substandard note-keeping, risking sub-optimal care for vulnerable individuals.

 Dean Ford